 I recently read an amazing book titled How to Create a Recruiting Explosion by Big Al Tom Schreiter.
 I found this book while surfing on Amazon a few weeks back and bought it for just one penny plus shipping.
 Talk about a great deal.

 I read the book in one setting and then re-read it again.
 I laughed.
 I had some “ah ha” moments.
 I was entertained and educated at the same time.
 To say I liked it would be an understatement.
 And no I’m not Big Al’s long lost cousin writing this review because I owe him a favor!

 I’m writing this review because you need to read the book.
 PERIOD.
 Order a copy.
-Buy a few copies for your downline.
-Have everyone read it and have a training session about what you learn.
-Yeah, the information is about 30 years old, but it is still very relevant today.
+Buy a few copies for your team.
+Have everyone read it and have a training session about what you learned.
+Yeah, the information is about 30-years old, but it is still very relevant today.

 Here is a breakdown of the chapters:

 - The checklist close

 - Locate the fishing hole

 - Questions anyone?

 - So you just have to run that ad